 The carotenoids can be grouped into two types.1

-- Xanthophylls - (these include an oxygen atom in their makeup) - astaxanthin, lutein, zeaxanthin and meso-zeaxanthin.
-Lutin and zeaxanthin accumulate in the retina naturally; meso-zeaxanthin is created from lutein in the retina.
+- Xanthophylls - (these include an oxygen atom in their makeup) - astaxanthin, lutein, zeaxanthin, and meso zeaxanthin.
+Lutein and zeaxanthin accumulate in the retina naturally; meso zeaxanthin is created from lutein in the retina.

-- Carotenes - alpha and beta carotene and lycopene
+- Carotenes - alpha carotene, beta carotene, and lycopene.

 Researchers believe that there are specific proteins in the retina which bind to the xanthophylls, accounting for their prevalence in the retina and their importance in protecting macular health.1